IFCA-Advanced-Computing/keystone-voms/doc/source/voms.rst

 ``/etc/apache2/envvars`` in Ubuntu).

-This module asumes that Keystone has support for external authentication as per the `Pluggable Identity Authentication Handlers Blueprint`_.
+This module asumes that Keystone has support for external authentication as implemented in the `Pluggable Identity Authentication Handlers Blueprint`_.
+If you are using the an Ubuntu package ``python-keystone-voms`` this should fetch the correct dependencies.

 .. _Pluggable Identity Authentication Handlers Blueprint: https://blueprints.launchpad.net/keystone/+spec/pluggable-identity-authentication-handlers

-SSL info is fetched from the request environment.
+SSL info is obtained from the request environment.
 The authentication module uses the voms library to check if the VOMS proxy is valid and if it is allowed in this server.
 The mapping between a VO, VO group and a keystone tenant is made in a configurable JSON file.